 |Visual C++ change history 2003 - 2015||A list of all the changes in the Microsoft C++ libraries and build tools from Visual Studio 2003 through 2015 that might require changes in your code.|

 |Visual C++ What's New 2003 through 2015||All the "what's new" information for Microsoft C++ from Visual Studio 2003 through Visual Studio 2015.|

 |Porting and Upgrading: Examples and Case Studies||For this section, we ported and upgrades several samples and applications and discussed the experiences and results.
 You might find that reading these gives you a sense of what is involved in the porting and upgrading process.
 Throughout the process, we discuss tips and tricks for upgrading and show how specific errors were fixed.|

 |Porting to the Universal Windows Platform||Contains information about porting code to Windows 10|

 |Introduction to Visual C++ for UNIX Users||Provides information for UNIX users who are new to Visual C++ and want to become productive with it.|

-|Porting from UNIX to Win32||Discusses options for migrating UNIX applications to Windows.|
+|Running Linux programs on Windows||Discusses options for migrating UNIX applications to Windows.|